smcclab/smc-course/_lectures/03-notes-compositions.md

 - _D_: decay (ramp down a **bit** just after attack)
 - _S_: sustain (don't ramp for the note duration)

-You could call the whole thing an "ADSR" envelope.
+We call the whole thing an "ADSR" envelope.

 ## `vline~`: deluxe `line~`